Biblioklept/biblioklept.github.io/modlists/super-simple-lists/stalker/anomaly/index.md

 > Adds more functionality to the EXE files of the game. **Install in your game folder.**

 - [Less Items](https://www.moddb.com/mods/stalker-anomaly/addons/dltx-less-items-for-anomaly-151-final)
-> Makes the game easier and more consumable by removing item bloat.
-Optional addons to make the game even easier.
+> Makes more accessible by removing item bloat.
+Comes with optional addons to make the game easier.

 ### User Interface
 - [Anomaly Mod Configuration Menu](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu)